Nellie the Elephant (TV series): Broadcast

 Nellie the Elephant first aired on ITV on 8 January 1990, starting off with the first 14 episodes of the first series.
 The second series aired on 5 September of the same year, beginning with the next thirteen episodes, and followed by the last three from 8 January to 19 December 1990, both as part of ITV's Children's ITV programming strand.

+The rights to the series were sold to FilmFair following their sale by Central to the Storm Group in 1991.

 Home media releases

 VHS

-Though incredibly rare, the entire series, after airing on ITV, was released on VHS between 1990 and 1992 by Tempo Video.
-Among these include:
+The series saw several VHS releases by Abbey Home Entertainment, all under the Tempo Video label.